Frequently Used Terms

-While all of the major components of a compatible or OEM cartridge are new, remans reuse the major components of recycled cartridges.
+While all of the major components of a compatible or OEM cartridge are new, remains reuse the major components of recycled cartridges.
 This is good for the environment but might not be good for you.
-The components are cleaned and checked by reputable remanufacturers and some remans are good.
-But most aren%u2019t up to the standards of compatibles and OEM cartridges.
-And the more you reuse components, the wors they perform.
-Remans cost less but they are risky.
+The components are cleaned and checked by reputable re-manufacturers and some remains are good.
+But most aren’t up to the standards of compatibles and OEM cartridges.
+And the more you reuse components, the worse they perform.
+Remains cost less but they are risky.

 The toner or ink cartridge that is included when you purchase a printer or MFP is not a regular cartridge.
 It has only a small amount of ink and will run out after a small amount of printing.
 It may look like a regular cartridge but it is intended to give you just enough ink to get started.

 A plastic container that slides into your printer and locks in place.The catering holds the toner powder particles that, in conjunction with a drum, will be applied in the proper quantity and heated to provide printing on paper.
 Some cartridges contain the drum.
 In others, the drum is a separate unit.
 Ink is dispensed as required until the toner is used up.
 Then, the cartridge is removed and replaced with a new one.